netscaler/netscaler-helm-charts/examples/servicegraph/README.md

     You can now view the servicegraph by navigating to `Applications > Service Graph > Microservices ` in Citrix ADM.

-### <a name="create-system-user-account-for-cic-in-citrix-adc"> Create system User account for Citrix ingress controller in Citrix ADC</a>
+# <a name="create-system-user-account-for-cic-in-citrix-adc"> Create system user account for Citrix ingress controller in Citrix ADC</a>

 Citrix ingress controller configures the Citrix ADC using a system user account of the Citrix ADC.
-The system user account should have certain privileges so that the CIC has permission configure the following on the Citrix ADC:
+The system user account should have certain privileges so that the CIC has permission to configure the following on the Citrix ADC:

  - Add, Delete, or View Content Switching (CS) virtual server
  - Configure CS policies and actions